dmitrymomot/gokit/config/README.md

 # Config Package

-A lightweight, type-safe configuration loader for Go applications using environment variables.
+A type-safe configuration loader for Go applications using environment variables.

-## Overview

-The `config` package provides a simple, generic interface for loading type-safe configurations from environment variables.
-It implements a singleton pattern to ensure each configuration type is loaded only once during the application lifecycle, improving performance and consistency.

-## Features

-- Type-safe configuration loading with Go generics
-- Automatic .env file loading via godotenv
-- Thread-safe singleton implementation
-- Comprehensive error handling

 ## Installation